farokht-tech/farokht-privacy-policy/README.md

 ---

-## 4. Cookies and Tracking
+ ## 4. Local Storage and Tracking

-We use cookies and related technologies to:
+We use **local storage (AsyncStorage)** to:

 - Keep you logged in
-- Remember preferences
+- Remember app preferences
-- Analyze app usage
+- Store temporary app data for functionality

-You can manage or disable cookies in your device settings, though some features may not function correctly.
+We do **not** use cookies or any browser-based tracking.
+Disabling local storage may affect app functionality.

 ---